developer-zebra/developer-zebra-site/src/ehs/2-5/guide/about/index.md

 #### Android Marshmallow Notes

-* **If Location Permission is disabled** on a device running Android 6.0 Marshmallow, a blank list of available access points will be presented in the "Wireless info" screen in EHS (which is accessed from the Admin- or User-mode "hamburger" menu).
+* **If Location Permission is disabled** on a device running Android 6.0 Marshmallow, a blank list of available access points will be presented in the "Wireless info" screen in EHS.
 Location Permission (Settings -> Apps -> EHS -> Permissions) is enabled by default.

-* **If Wi-Fi is disabled** on a Marshmallow device, the MAC address will be shown as "Unknown" in the "Wireless info" screen in EHS (which is accessed from the Admin- or User-mode "hamburger" menu).
+* **If Wi-Fi is disabled** on a Marshmallow device, the MAC address will be shown as "Unknown" in the "Wireless info" screen in EHS.

 ------